What is a doula?

 What is Included?

--Free initial consultation to meet and discuss needs
+-Free initial consultation to discuss needs

--Prenatal meeting to discuss your birth needs & wants, as well as prepare for your birth
+-Two prenatal meetings to discuss your birth needs & wants, as well as prepare for your birth

 -Continuous physical, emotional & informative support from start of labor until shortly after your birth